Albert-Corson/BSQ/README.md

 ### How to test it
 `./bsq board.txt`

-*A test board ("testboard.txt") is located at the root's repository for convenient testing*
+*A test board ("testboard.txt") is located at the repository's root for convenient testing*

 ##### Board generator
 For testing purposes, a board generator is present in the projet's repository: